neuromti/TMS-MAP-IOC/drafts/draft.md

 anterior and 2.5 cm posterior to the hotspot.
 At each of the 105 grid points, 3 stimuli were applied.
 This resulted in an average of 15 Stimuli/cm^2^.
-The mapping was carried out for each stimulation condition with 110% of RMT.
+The mapping was carried out for each stimulation condition with 110% of the RMT of the primary target.
+We had to remove 6 measurements for technical reasons, resulting in 46 total and 11 to 13 maps for each of the four conditions.

 *Input-Output-Curves*

-After mapping, we selected the point in the grid with the highest MEP averaged over 3 stimuli (M1 spot) and identified the most anterior point eliciting any MEP (NPMA spot).
-To assess differences in the respective neuronal structures, we measured the stimulus-response-curve at each spot.
-We stimulated with 7 intensities ranging from 90% - 150% of the respective RMT in steps of 10%.
-We delivered 10 stimuli per intensity.
+After mapping, we selected the point in the grid with the highest MEP averaged over 3 stimuli (primary target) and identified the most anterior point eliciting any MEP (anterior target).
+To assess differences in the respective neuronal structures, we measured the stimulus-response-curve at each target.
+We stimulated with 7 intensities ranging from 90% - 150% of the respective RMT in steps of 10%, delivering 10 stimuli per intensity.
 The order of stimulation intensities was randomized within each subject.
+Consider that 150% of 67% MSO is 100%, suggesting that at RMT higher than 67%, we would not be able to sample for high intensities.
+To be able to adequately sample the complete input-output curve, we therefore used the following procedure.
+If the RMT at the primary target was above 67% MSO, we calculated the stimulation intensities for primary and anterior target relative to 67% MSO.
+If RMT at the primary target was below 67%, we determined the RMT for the anterior target with the relative frequency method \[3\], and used distinct stimulation intensities for primary and anterior target.
+We had to remove 15 measurements for technical reasons, resulting in 89 total and 10 to 13 input-output curve measurements for each of the eight conditions.

 *Signal Processing*